Akrielz/vision_models_playground/README.md

 ## YoloV1

 A detector based on the [YoloV1](https://arxiv.org/abs/1506.02640) architecture.
+Also known as Darknet.

 ### Usage

+Models can be initialized with pre-build or custom versions.

 Code example to initialize and use prebuild YoloV1